 Derik: For me, it’d have to be Elon Musk – some of the work he’s done recently is stunning.
 Out of all the prominent tech visionaries of our time, he’s the one who is actually taking science fiction and making it a reality.

-Q: Finally, what are your favourite pieces of tech and why?
+Q: Finally, what are your favorite pieces of tech and why?

 Liam: Beyond the obvious answers like the iPhone, I have a lot of love for the Raspberry Pi – its simplicity and versatility has made both hardware and software development so much more accessible for developers of all levels.